Get The Help And Results You Need After An Injury

 What is Permanent Total Disability?

 Permanent total disability is defined as the inability to perform sustained remunerative employment due to the allowed conditions in the claim.
-The purpose of PTD is to compensate injured workers for their lost earning capacity.
+The purpose of PTD in Ohio workers’ comp is to compensate injured workers for their lost earning capacity.
 When evaluating a PTD claim, the Industrial Commission considers several factors, including the injured worker’s impairments related to their injuries, age, education level, and work experience.

 How Does Permanent Total Disability Work in Ohio?